Protocentral/HealthyPi/README.md

 ![Open the terminal](extras/Images/terminal.jpg)

-In the terminal window, just type this:
+In the terminal window, type the following lines.

 ```bash
 curl -sS http://pi.protocentral.com/pi.sh | sudo bash
 ```

+It really is as simple as that !!

 This code will install all the required overlays, configuration and application files to get the Healthy Pi up and running.